davidventuri/datacamp-blog-posts/content_team/README.md

 Meet [David](https://www.linkedin.com/in/davidventuri/) (me!), Curriculum Lead for projects.

+## Leadership

+Though instructors tend to not interact with them, the Content team is fearlessly lead by a Curriculum Director and a VP of Content.
+Meet [Mari](https://www.linkedin.com/in/mari-nazary/) and [Martijn](https://www.linkedin.com/in/martijn-theuwissen-b569b933/) (who is also a co-founder of the company).

-**That's the team!** Because of these folks, instructors get first-class treatment as they are guided through the content creation process.
+**And that's the team!** Because of these folks, instructors get first-class treatment as they are guided through the content creation process.
 For more information on the benefits of becoming an instructor, read the FAQs [here](datacamp.com/create).
 If you want to become an instructor, apply [here](https://boards.greenhouse.io/datacamp/jobs/1267314) to create a course and [here](https://boards.greenhouse.io/datacamp/jobs/1289131) to create a project.

 ![Learn, Practice, Apply](img/learn_practice_apply.gif)